Tribe files legal challenge to stall Dakota Access pipeline

-The Army granted Energy Transfer Partners formal permission Wednesday to lay pipe under Lake Oahe, clearing the way for completion of the 1,200-mile, $3.8 billion pipeline.
-ETP spokeswoman Vicki Granado confirmed early Thursday that construction resumed “immediately after receiving the easement.”
+The Army granted Energy Transfer Partners formal permission Wednesday to lay pipe under a North Dakota reservoir, clearing the way for completion of the 1,200-mile pipeline.
+Company spokeswoman Vicki Granado confirmed early Thursday that construction resumed “immediately after receiving the easement.”

-Workers had already drilled entry and exit holes for the crossing, and oil had been put in the pipeline leading up to the lake in anticipation of finishing the project.
+Workers had already drilled entry and exit holes for the segment, and oil had been put in the pipeline leading up to Lake Oahe in anticipation of finishing the project.

 “The estimate is 60 days to complete the drill and another 23 days to fill the line to Patoka,” Granado said, referring to the shipping point in Illinois that is the pipeline’s destination.

-The Cheyenne River Sioux on Thursday asked a federal judge to stop the Lake Oahe work while a lawsuit filed earlier by the two tribes against the pipeline proceeds.
-Attorney Nicole Ducheneaux said in court documents that the pipeline “will desecrate the waters upon which Cheyenne River Sioux tribal members rely.”
+The Cheyenne River Sioux on Thursday asked a federal judge to stop the work while a lawsuit filed earlier by the tribes proceeds.
+Attorney Nicole Ducheneaux said in court documents that the pipeline “will desecrate the waters” that the Cheyenne River Sioux rely on.

-ETP, which maintains the pipeline is safe, didn’t immediately respond in court to the filing.
-U.S. District Judge James Boasberg didn’t immediately rule.
+Energy Transfer Partners, which maintains the pipeline is safe, did not immediately respond in court to the filing.
+U.S. District Judge James Boasberg did not immediately rule.

-The tribes’ lawsuit filed last summer maintains that the pipeline project threatens their water and cultural sites.
-It’s been on hold while the river crossing dispute has played out.
-The Cheyenne River Sioux on Thursday told Boasberg that it also wants to make a claim on freedom-of-religion grounds.
+The tribes’ lawsuit, filed last summer, has been on hold while the dispute over the final pipeline segment played out.
+The Cheyenne River Sioux on Thursday told the judge that they also want to make a claim on freedom-of-religion grounds.

-Standing Rock Sioux attorney Jan Hasselman has said that tribe will also try to block the lake crossing in court, with likely arguments that further study is necessary to preserve tribal treaty rights and that it’s part of the legal process for the company to obtain final permission to finish the pipeline.
+Standing Rock Sioux attorney Jan Hasselman has said that tribe will also try to block the construction in court, with likely arguments that further study is necessary to preserve tribal treaty rights.

-An encampment near the construction site has drawn thousands of protesters since April in support of the tribes, leading to occasional clashes with law enforcement and hundreds of arrests.
+An encampment near the construction drew thousands of protesters last year in support of the tribes, leading to occasional clashes with law enforcement and hundreds of arrests.

 Granado said she was not aware of any incidents involving pipeline opponents in the area Thursday.
 The Morton County Sheriff’s Office also said it had not responded to any incidents.